-On June 9, Bass, Berry & Sims attorney David Esquivel presented oral arguments before the Tennessee Court of Criminal Appeals on behalf of death row inmate Abu-Ali Abdur’Rahman.
-Abdur’Rahman was scheduled to receive the death penalty earlier this year.
+Pro Bono Member David Esquivel presented oral argument before the Tennessee Court of Criminal Appeals on behalf of death row inmate Abu-Ali Abdur’Rahman, who was scheduled to receive the death penalty in early 2020.
 After evidence revealed his prosecution was marred by overt racial bias and misconduct, the Nashville District Attorney agreed to vacate his death sentence in exchange for a life sentence without parole.
 The Tennessee Attorney General’s office is attempting to challenge that settlement.
-David, the firm’s Pro Bono Member, and associate Michael Tackeff represent Abdur’Rahman as part of the firm’s pro bono program.

 To read more about the case, click on the media coverage below: